All Episodes

 That was largely exaggerated anyway.

-We just differ marginally just a little bit.
+We just differ marginally, just a little bit.

-Some days you guys are going to have power, some days we will, and at night we're all trying to find Fannie Fox at the fountain.
+And at night, we're all trying to find Fannie Fox at the fountain.

 Well, no, it's not that way anymore.

-The future is uh too crucial.
+The future is too crucial.

 Got to take a break.